Sick of storing your food in single-use plastic baggies?

 Instead of using additives, If You Care makes these bags greaseproof by using a specific grind for the pulp.
 This makes them suitable for things like nuts, potato chips, cookies, and sandwiches with butter, mayonnaise, or oil.

-Unlike many other reusable Ziploc bag alternatives on the market, these bags are uncoated, meaning they are not treated with petroleum-based paraffin wax, soy, or any other type of wax.
+These bags are uncoated, meaning they are not treated with petroleum-based paraffin wax, soy, or any other type of wax.
 Plus, the chlorine-free manufacturing process ensures that no chlorine or chlorine derivatives are released into the air or waterways.

 The main downside to these bags is that they don’t have a zippered seal, so they just have to be folded down at the top.
 This means they won’t be suitable for all kinds of storage (especially liquids), and they won’t keep your food fresh for as long as something like a Stasher bag.